True story, my mom used to put HONEY on lettuce to get me to eat it.

 Your turn.
 Have you ever made up any of your own sauces, glazes or marinades?
 What’s your secret?

 This post is just one of the many examples of how I’m out to make cooking less a pain the butt.
-Subscribe below and immediately get the Workweek Lunch Meal Builder, which will help you beat food boredom for good.
+Subscribe below and immediately get the mini Workweek Lunch Meal Plan, which will help you beat food boredom.